 One particularly interesting result is that separations decline immediately, while wages take 5 years to reach the new higher level.
 This means that when estimating a firm labor supply elasticity in k = 1, the estimated value is very high because there is a substantial decline in separations in response to no wage changes.
 When k = 5, the estimates are similar to other studies.
 This result suggests firm separations in response to outsourcing are dynamic-workers' separations patterns change in response to expected wage increases.
-This dynamic response could explain the different estimates of firm labor supply elasticity and monopsony power.
-(Caldwell and Oehlsen, 2018; Cho, 2018; Kroft et al., 2020)
+This dynamic response could explain the different estimates of firm labor supply elasticity and monopsony power.53 (Caldwell and Oehlsen, 2018; Cho, 2018; Kroft et al., 2020)

 While these results are consistent with models of rent sharing-after outsourcing, remainers' earnings increase and separations decline-it is possible that not all workers' earnings increase equally.
 Black and Strahan (2001) and Card, Cardoso, and Kline (2016) find evidence that firms share fewer rents with women.
+Additionally, while several models of wage setting in Section 2 predicted that remainers' earnings would increase, they had varied predictions about heterogeneity.
+In the next section, I test each of these predictions individually by examining whether there is heterogeneity in the effect of outsourcing on remaining workers.